dr-baker/COBEY-DB-API/README.md

 ## Features

-- Dynamic Pydantic model generation from PostgreSQL schema
+- Explicit Pydantic models for request/response validation
 - CRUD operations for all database tables
-- Request/response validation using Pydantic models
 - Pagination and filtering support
 - Comprehensive API documentation
 - Logging and error handling
+- Well-structured code with clean separation of concerns

 ## Installation